Portrait of Buffalo II On View Until 08.23.25

 Artist Names, Descriptors, Websites:

-• Tiffany Gaines, Documenting Downtown/Elmwood, @_itstiffanyyy
+• Tiffany Gaines, Documenting Downtown/Elmwood/Allentown, @_itstiffanyyy

 • DJ Carr, Documenting Masten/Ellicott, @djcarrr

-• Pat Cray, Documenting Filmore/Lovejoy , @yungpainkiller
+• Pat Cray, Documenting Fillmore/Lovejoy , @yungpainkiller

 • Jake Amadori, Documenting South Buffalo, @jake_amadori

-• Andrew Wenglowskyj, Documenting North Buffalo, @andreawenglowskyj
+• Andrea Wenglowskyj, Documenting North Buffalo, @andreawenglowskyj

 • Tito Ruiz, Documenting the West Side, @tru_ink